Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Rich: 40g/person (160g total) ✅ RECOMMENDED

-• Cut piece: Vacuum-sealed or food paper + fridge (3-4 months)
+• Cut piece: Vacuum-sealed or food-grade paper + refrigerator — 3-4 months

 Whole wheel:

-Can I prepare Cacio e Pepe in advance?
+Can Cacio e Pepe Be Prepared in Advance?

-• ✅ Toast pepper (max 2h before, store covered)
+• ✅ Toast the pepper (up to 2h ahead, store covered)

 LAPA Products for Perfect Cacio e Pepe

-• 100% sheep milk Lazio and Sardinia (traceability)
+• ✅ 100% sheep’s milk from Lazio and Sardinia — full traceability

 Available formats: